 Six gorgeous little puppies - to me they could not be any cuter.

 Five of them were Border Collies, they looked just like their mum.

-But one of them, had crazy markings, one eye blue, one was brown.
+But one of them, had crazy markings, one eye blue, one eye brown.

-With our chooks and Rooster, our world is cosy.
+Along with chooks and rooster, our little world was truly cosy.

 And every time I looked at him, I simply said Bloody Kevin.